-We’re one of only 1% of business schools globally to achieve the 'Triple Crown' accreditation.
+We're among 1% of business schools globally to achieve the 'Triple Crown' accreditation.
 We are a member of the prestigious QTEM network.

 We are first in Asia Pacific in Cognitive and Behavioural Economics, Health Economics and Econometrics (RePEc)

 We have a four-star rating in Applied Economics, Banking and Finance and Business and Management from ERA

 We have been rated as a five-star institution by QS

 We have a five-star rating in Accounting, Econometrics and Marketing from ERA

 Monash is in the top 100 universities for Business and Economics (76-100 group*) according to the ARWU